 I believe that clients have the capacity and resilience to resolve their own problems and make their own decisions.
 However, from time to time all of us need assistance, support and direction and I will work with you to establish goals for your therapy.

-As your counsellor, I am committed to protecting your right to confidentiality; this means that the information you share during our counselling sessions will not be revealed to any other person or agency, without your written permission or request.
+As your counsellor, I am committed to protecting your right to confidentiality; this means that the information you share during our counselling sessions will not be revealed to any other agency, without your written permission or request.
 I would like you to understand that there are certain situations in which I may be legally required to reveal the information obtained during counselling to a third party without your consent.
 Limits to confidentiality apply in circumstances under which:

 Counselling Relationship: It is helpful to remember that our relationship is professional and not social.
 Our professional relationship is of utmost importance as we work together towards achieving your goals and bringing resolution and healing to your life.

 Consultation and therapy visits last approximately 50 minutes.
 Sessions with couples and families may at times be 90 minutes in length.
 Psychotherapy typically involves weekly meetings; however, this may vary depending on the nature of your problem and individual needs.
 Special services such as written reports, letters, school or hospital visits are billed at the hourly rate.